BND10706/TheShatteredSeal/Quest.md

 - Polished Shell of Erud’s Crossing

 Once combined
-New item created Satchel of the Complete Echo
+New item created Satchel of the Complete Antonica Echo

 > <span style="color:#d97706">“The satchel stirs with gathered echoes.
 Return to the Dreaming Oracle in West Freeport.”</span>